apache/couchdb-documentation/src/cluster/sharding.rst

 have some "hot spots" that need resolving.

 Consider a three-node cluster with q=8 and n=3.
 Each database has 24 shards, distributed across the three nodes.
-If you add a fourth node to the cluster, CouchDB will not redistribute existing database shards to it.
+If you :ref:`add a fourth node <cluster/nodes/add>` to the cluster, CouchDB will not redistribute existing database shards to it.
 This leads to unbalanced load, as the new node will only host shards for databases created after it joined the cluster.
 To balance the distribution of shards from existing databases, they must be moved manually.

 Moving shards between nodes in a cluster involves the following steps:

-0. Ensure the target node has joined the cluster.
+0. :ref:`Ensure the target node has joined the cluster
+    <cluster/nodes/add>`.
-1. Copy the shard(s) and any secondary index shard(s) onto the target node.
+1. :ref:`Copy the shard(s) and any secondary index shard(s) onto the
+    target node <cluster/sharding/copying>`.
-2. Set the target node to maintenance mode.
+2. :ref:`Set the target node to maintenance mode <cluster/sharding/mm>`.
-3. Update cluster metadata to reflect the new target shard(s).
+3. :ref:`Update cluster metadata to reflect the new target shard(s)
+    <cluster/sharding/add-shard>`.
-4. Monitor internal replication to ensure up-to-date shard(s).
+4. :ref:`Monitor internal replication to ensure up-to-date shard(s)
+    <cluster/sharding/verify>`.
-5. Clear the target node's maintenance mode.
+5. :ref:`Clear the target node's maintenance mode
+    <cluster/sharding/mm-2>`.
-6. Update cluster metadata again to remove the source shard(s)
+6. :ref:`Update cluster metadata again to remove the source shard(s)
+    <cluster/sharding/remove-shard>`
-7. Remove the shard file(s) and secondary index file(s) from the source node.
+7. :ref:`Remove the shard file(s) and secondary index file(s) from the
+    source node <cluster/sharding/remove-shard-files>`.

+.. _cluster/sharding/copying:

 Copying shard files
 ~~~~~~~~~~~~~~~~~~~